BLCM/bl3hotfixes/README.md

   balance hotfixes which were obsoleted by yesterday's update.
   * A second update an hour or so later did a little more of the same.
   * A third update shortly after *that* tweaked Crader's EM-P5 some more.
+* **2021-05-06**: A small unannounced hotfix update which handles the now-usual migration of Maurice's Black Market Vending Machine.